 UC REGENTS, NATL.
 INFORMATION SERVICE FOR EARTHQUAKE ENGINEERING / SCIENCE PHOTO LIBRARY UC REGENTS, NATL.
 INFORMATION SERVICE FOR EARTHQUAKE ENGINEERING / SCIENCE PHOTO LIBRARY

 Snider-Pellegrini geological theory.
-Image 1 of 2.
-Map of the continents before their separation, as depicted in 1858 by the French geographer Antonio Snider-Pellegrini.
-The map shows how the coastline of the Americas fits those of Europe and Africa.
-Snider-Pellegrini's theory was that the continents were created by God in this form, and were then separated by a volcanic explosion on the sixth day of creation.
+Image 2 of 2.
+Map of the continents after their separation, as depicted in 1858 by the French geographer Antonio Snider-Pellegrini.
+His theory was that the continents were created by God as one single mass, and then separated by a volcanic explosion on the sixth day of creation.
 The idea that there was once a single supercontinent was not a new one, but the first modern theory of continental drift was that of Wegener, published in 1912.
-For the continents after separation, see V650/016.
+For the continents before separation, see V650/015.
 Map published in La Creation et ses Mysteres devoiles (Creation and its Mysteries Unveiled, 1858, Paris).

 Model release not required.
 Property release not required.